whynotmake-it/rivership/packages/stupid_simple_sheet/README.md

 [![Bluesky](https://img.shields.io/badge/Bluesky-0285FF?logo=bluesky&logoColor=fff)](https://bsky.app/profile/i.madethese.works)

-A special version of `GestureDetector` that picks up overscrolling ScrollViews inside of it.

 Unlocks easy draggable scrollable sheets in Flutter.

 ## Installation 💻

 **❗ In order to start using Scroll Drag Detector you must have the [Dart SDK][dart_install_link] installed on your machine.**